vinothpandian/SmartBox/README.md

 ## Usage

 1. First run `truffle compile`, then run `truffle migrate` to deploy the contracts.
-(Set it in truffle.js file if needed)
+(Set node RPC in truffle.js file if needed)
 2. Do an `npm install` to install the dependencies
-3. Then run `npm run dev` to build the app and serve it on http://localhost:8000
+3. Then run `npm run dev` to build the app and serve it on http://localhost:8001